salvadb23/react-product-list/README.md

 2. Using `Array.reduce()` again, sum the total for currently selected products.
 In other the sum of all the prices for the products in the currently selected category.
 3. Use `Array.reduce()` to count the number of products in each category.
   - Display count for each category as "badge" next to the category label in each category button.

+**Level 7 Challenge**

+The category buttons are useful.
+Currently they should display all of the items with a matching category.
+These buttons could be even more useful if you could select more than one category at a time!

+1. Allow for selecting multiple categories.
+For example selecting Toys, Automotive, and Music should show all of the inventory items that match any of these three categories.
+2. The category selected category buttons should display showing they are currently selected.
+3. Selecting the All button should deselect the other category buttons and show all inventoty items.

+**Level 8 Challenge**

+Add a shopping cart.
+The cart should display a list of items that have been added to the cart.
+Inlcude an Add to Cart button with each inventory item.

+1. Add a component that will display the shopping cart.
+2. Inventory items need an add to cart button.
+Clicking this button should add the item to the cart.
+3. The cart should display items added to the cart.
+If the same item is added more than once it should show the count.
+For example: Flexidy x 3
+4. Show the price of the item in the cart.
+5. Show the total of all items in the cart at the bottom of the cart component.

 ## Some Visuals